oottppxx/enigma2/plugins/frenchs/README.md

   of the default which is to use it as a suffix;
 - clean=\<SOMETHING\> indicates we want to cleanup the M3U data from possible UTF8 (or other) errors;
+- alfa=\<SOMETHING\> indicates we want to sort the services in ascending order; it assumes a minimal M3U, and can screw it up if it isn't formatted as expected, use with care;
 - vapi=\<SOMETHING\> forces use of VAPI.
 NOTE WELL: if you don't know what you're doing with this parameter, don't touch it, as your XC provider